 Sometimes a search engine will show you the Meta Description that the publisher of the page has come up with for a page, especially if the Meta Description contains the words found in the query.

 If a snippet shown to a searcher isn’t very informative, searchers may click on pages in search results that don’t contain the information they are looking for, or they may not click on pages that may be helpful.
-Poorly chosen snippets can lead to bad searching experiences.
+Poorly chosen search snippets can lead to bad searching experiences.

-A recent Yahoo patent application describes how they might make that experience better when deciding which snippet to show searchers, looking at the quality of choices they have for a snippet within the text on a page, how relevant those choices might be, and how well that text might match up to the intent behind the search.
+A recent Yahoo patent application describes how they might make that experience better when deciding which search snippet to show searchers, looking at the quality of choices they have for a snippet within the text on a page, how relevant those choices might be, and how well that text might match up to the intent behind the search.

 Ranking Lines of Text on a Page

 Imagine that a search engine considered each line of text that appears upon a page as a possible snippet to show in search results.